 To find these options just highlight the text then click the LINK icon.

-Open in new tab: will open a new tab when the user clicks the link.
+Open in a new tab: will open a new tab when the link is clicked.

-Search engine guidelines prefer that you not to force users to open links in a new tab.
-The user should be left to make their decision.
+Search engine guidelines prefer that you DO NOT force visitors to open links in a new tab.
+The visitor should be left to make a decision.